Bradley-Stradling/Linux_Deb_Box/README.txt

 .........................Current production notes..............................
 Todo-
-Refactor Deploy_Setup.sh to make adding directories or files easier.
-(See comments) Work on getting Pack_Up_Setup flushed out and tested. needs to cleanse lines with source from aliases and scripts so it does not have to be done manually when packing up the set-up.

-Scripts coming in future:
+Clean up and test all scripts in repo.

+Test:
-Resolution_set.sh - Write script to add new resolution to xrandr, and set a source for the screenrez script to change to that resolution.
+Resolution_set.sh - Written to add 1920px1080p 60 hz to xrandr and add the mode to the named output device.
-(See useful links for guide.)

 Enum_User_Directory.sh - enumerate and list all files and directories within the current working directory and below.

-Debian_Update.sh - not sure if auto update when called or used for a cron job.
+Update.sh - Will check if root and run as root if not root. will likely change to running as sudo only.

 Testing script changes 3/10/20